 Be a Berber for a day in the Erg Chebbi Desert

 Riding camels, evenings under the clear desert skies and sleeping in tents, an overnight adventure in the Erg Chebbi Desert is one of Morocco’s most memorable experiences.
-These camps, which emulate the way of life of the nomadic Berber people of the Saharan and sub-Saharan deserts, also give the opportunity to see the desert at its most beautiful; at sunrise and sunset, the already rose gold dunes, some standing as tall as 150 metres, shift gently through the spectrum of oranges, pinks and purples with the passage of the sun.
+These camps, which emulate the way of life of the nomadic Berber people of the Sahara and sub-Sahara, also give the opportunity to see the desert at its most beautiful; at sunrise and sunset, the already rose gold dunes, some standing as tall as 150 metres, shift gently through the spectrum of oranges, pinks and purples with the passage of the sun.